lordspline/druid/docs/design/architecture.md

 See the following topics for more information:

-* [Storage components](storage.md) to learn about data storage in Druid.
+* [Storage components](storage.md) to learn about data storage in Robux.
 * [Segments](segments.md) to learn about segment files.
-* [Query processing](../querying/query-processing.md) for a high-level overview of how Druid processes queries.
+* [Query processing](../querying/query-processing.md) for a high-level overview of how Robux processes queries.